 Here are ten places in Ireland you might want to avoid:

 1. Temple Bar, Dublin.
-Tourist trap mostly, overpriced and often full of raucous hen and stag parties.
+Tourist trap mostly, overpriced and often full of raucous hen and stag parties in normal times.

 3. Copper Face Jacks.
 The Dublin nightclub where you should never go unless you’re a cop, a nurse, a cop or nurse enthusiast, or exceptionally plastered.

 4. Dublin Airport.
 Crowded, confusing, and badly signposted.
 You are bound to get lost looking for your flight.
 It has improved in recent years though, with a new shopping area once you are through security

 5. Driving in Dublin at rush hour.
 Especially along the quays.
 Voted the tenth most congested city in the world recently.
 Stay away during peak times